manmago/ML4B_project/README.md

 ## 3.3 Modeling and Evaluation

 **Selected model architecture:**
-- Top priority: Random Forest.
-Robust, easy to interpret, relatively fast.
+- Random Forest as the main supervised baseline
-- Comparison: XGBoost.
-Stronger on selected features.
+- XGBoost as a comparison model on selected features
-- For unsupervised exploration: K-means clustering.
+- K-means for unsupervised exploration

-- Describe how you train your models

-**Describe how you evaluate your models/ which metrics you use:**
-- Preliminary:
-    - accuracy
-    - F1-score
-    - confusion matrix
-    - recall
-    - balanced accuracy
+**Training approach:**
+- Train the supervised models on window-based features derived from the merged night sensor data
+- Use the same preprocessing and feature extraction pipeline for training and prediction

+**Evaluation metrics:**
+- Accuracy: simple overall baseline
+- Balanced accuracy: useful when sleep states are uneven
+- F1: useful for binary classification because it balances precision and recall
+- Precision: reliability of predicted sleep
+- Recall: how much true sleep is recovered
+- ROC-AUC: quality across thresholds

 # 4 Results